Power Analysis for One-, Two-, Three-Way ANOVA/ANCOVA Using Effect Size (F-Test)

 shortened versions of arguments, such as mu or mu.vec instead

-of mu.vector, or such as k or k.cov instead of
+of mu.vector, or such as k or k.covariates instead of

 k.covariates.